 When Aaron and I moved in together last year, there were a lot of bare walls and in my opinion, bare walls need to be filled!
 This presented the perfect opportunity to buy some lovely prints as well as make a few bits too.

 I’d seen homemade picture washing lines on Pinterest etc, so after doing a bit of online research, thought I’d give it a go.
-As I got advice from a few different places and ended up with my own way of doing it, I thought I’d share it here.
+As I got advice from a few different places and ended up with my own way of doing it, I thought I’d share it – here’s how to make a photo washing line of your own.

 – Box frame (I bought this one at Hobbycraft)